posmikdc/easycoord/README.md

                     }
 ```

-Note how both function require different input parameters due to the structure of the respective input coordinate system.
+Note how both functions require different input parameters due to the structure of the respective input coordinate system.
 Aside from the coordinate-specific inputs, all functions require the specification of the ellipsoid.
 While almost all modern U.S.-based coordinate systems rely on the WGS_84 datum, this may vary for older data and for different regions.
 The WGS_84 datum can be thought of as the basis for the three-dimensional projection of any coordinate system.

 The function body is mainly derived from the U.S. Geological Survey, such as [Professional Paper 1395](https://pubs.er.usgs.gov/publication/pp1395).
 In that sense, most of the code is derived from the equations set forth in these key pieces of literature.